abhishek9773/computer-science-world/Statup-Skill/SoftSkill_for_founder/problem.md

-as a founder you must know - how to commuunicate.
+as a founder you must know - how to communicate.